RahulParihar97/test/Java_Maven_Documentation.md

 </dependency>
 ```

-Maven reads the dependency details and downloads the required artifact from the configured repositories.
+Maven reads this entry and downloads the artifact from the configured repositories.

 ### Why Is Maven Used?

-Without Maven, developers may need to manually manage the following activities:
+Without Maven, these tasks would need to be handled manually:

-- Downloading JAR files.
-- Maintaining dependency versions.
+- Downloading and tracking dependency versions.
-- Configuring the classpath.
+- Compiling code and managing the classpath.
-- Compiling source code.
-- Running tests.
+- Running tests and packaging the build output.
-- Packaging applications.
-- Managing dependency relationships.

-Maven automates these tasks and provides a consistent build process.
+Maven automates all of this into one consistent process.

 ### Maven Features